 Stakeholder Engagement

-The Panasonic Group conducts dialogues with its wide range of stakeholders around the world on various aspects of its business.
+The Panasonic Group engages in dialogue with its diverse range of stakeholders worldwide on various aspects of its business.
 The Group incorporates the opinions it receives into its business activities and product creation.

 Major Stakeholders